svaarala/duktape/doc/debugger.rst

 * Get/put variable at any callstack level

+* A mechanism for application-defined requests (AppRequest) and notifications (AppNotify)

 * Forwarding of print(), alert(), and logger writes

 * Full heap dump (debugger web UI converts to JSON)

-* Bindings for application-defined commands (AppRequest and AppNotify)

 Duktape debugging architecture is based on the following major pieces: